-Dr. Mahadeva Iyer Natarajan is currently Director of Reliability Engineering and Global Reliability Lead at Globalfoundries, and has held positions at Chartered Semiconductor/Globalfoundries Singapore and several other firms, as well as serving as a member of the technical staff at the Institute of Microelectronics in Singapore.
+Dr. Mahadeva Iyer Natarajan is currently Director of Product Development Quality and Reliability at Allegro Microsystems, and has held technical and management positions at Globalfoundries (USA), Chartered Semiconductor (Singapore), Silterra (Malaysia), IMEC (Belgium) and IME (Singapore).
 His experience and interests span the range of supporting product reliability issues across product design, manufacturing and customer support.
-He is the author of more than 90 technical publications and holds 28 patents with several others pending, and will support us in the areas of Yield Modeling and Analysis and Yield Enhancement.
+He is the author of more than 90 technical publications and holds 40 patents, and will support us in the areas of Yield Modeling and Analysis and Yield Enhancement.

 Gian Antonio Susto - Factory & Process Modeling